Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Now that you know your different routes to choose from, here’s what to keep an eye out for when weighing your options.

-- Your eligibility.
+- Eligibility requirements.
 Each franchisor has its own set of requirements for you to meet, and from there you’ll need to meet the criteria any lenders have.
 Confirm eligibility with the providers you’re interested in to see whether you meet their minimum standards.
 If not, you have the option of learning what you can change to make the cut.
 And keep exploring your other providers.

 What do I need to apply?